 This four-day course occurs after Scientific Foundations ends in December of Year One.
-Using obesity as a focus for study, the course uses mini-lectures, small-group discussions, clinical skills training in the medical interview and in counseling for behavior modification, and reflections on a personal attempt for lifestyle change.
+The course uses lectures, e-lectures, small-group discussions, clinical skills training in the medical interview and counseling for behavior modification, as well as reflections on a personal attempt for lifestyle change.

 By the end of this course, the students will be able to:

 - Describe approaches to the prevention and treatment of obesity in adults and children.

 - Discuss the biological, ethical, and public health aspects of obesity in adults and children.

 - Discuss how normal nutritional needs change over the life cycle from newborn through old age.

 - Describe how nutrition, physical activity and other lifestyle choices affect health risks, lifespan, and quality of life.

 - Identify aspects of personal experiences with lifestyle change that can be applied to patient education and management.